 A report on the show by a staff writer in New Musical Express the following week puzzled me, the band and their entourage since the writer in question hadn't been there.
 Under Richard Green's by-line the following story appeared: "'Oo's got the most exciting stage act in the world, then?
 The 'Oo, that's 'oo.
 And 'ow do I know?
 'Cause I know all about a sneak preview of their tour that 'appened at Surrey University in Guildford on Saturday, that's 'ow.
 And what a show!
 It's a new Who in as much as the basic act has altered, most of the clothes have been changed and the sound and lighting equipment is new and improved, but it's still the good old Who we all know and love, presenting the ultimate in excitement and visual entertainment.
 Roger Daltrey has got rid of his fringed jacket in favour of a denim jacket and tattered old jeans, Pete's boiler suit has gone for a Burton to be replaced by a smart, tailored white linen outfit, John Entwistle still wears black trousers and shirt, but now topped by a coloured jacket.
 Mad Moon, of course, still sticks to his white T-shirt."

 Since Keith and The Who had asked me not to review this show in Melody Maker I kept my promise, so when that report appeared in NME, I was mightily pissed off.
 What had happened was that a photographer who'd been there had sold his pictures to NME and told Richard Green about the show and he'd written a report as if he'd been there.
-That's why the report said more about what they were wearing than what they played – all he saw were the pictures.
+That's why the report said everything about what they were wearing and nothing about what they played – all he saw were the pictures.
 As MM's unofficial 'Who correspondent' I was supposed to know everything about the band and certainly wasn't supposed to be scooped by NME.
 I explained what had happened to MM editor Ray Coleman but he was as was mad as hell that I'd put The Who’s wishes before the magazine.
-It was very embarrassing for me, the kind dilemma that cropped up again and again when I got close to a band.
+It was very embarrassing for me, the kind of dilemma that cropped up again and again when I got close to a band.